brainlessdeveloper/hackernews-ui/README.md

 # hackernews-ui

-> An interface for Hackernews which aims to make it easier to read and write comments
+A [Vue.js](https://vuejs.org/) interface for Hacker News which aims to make it easier to read and write comments

+This is a pet project I'm using to learn how to use [Vue.js](https://vuejs.org/).
+I don't like the UI for comments in [Hacker News](https://news.ycombinator.com/) so my plan is to build a new one with (better) foldable comments, and eventually live notifications.

+For indices and comment fetching I'm using [Search Hacker News](https://hn.algolia.com/api) and I'm planning to use [the official HackerNews API](https://github.com/HackerNews/API), which uses Firebase, for live notifications.

+Feel free to contribute!

-## Build Setup
+## Build setup

 ``` bash
 # install dependencies